Rosengate/sigil/README.md

 }
 ```

-### Method based middleware
+### <a name='method-middlewares'></a> Method based middleware
-You can make a middleware directly in the controller itself.
+You can make a middleware directly in the controller itself by prefixing the method name with `middleware`.
 While doing so, you can also inject any registered instance through the method arguments.

 ```php